 The Executive Office of Elder Affairs (EOEA) "provides services locally via Aging Services Access Points (ASAP), Councils on Aging and senior centers in communities across the Commonwealth.
 This network reaches out to elders in need of services that include home care and caregiver support, nutrition programs, protective services, health and wellness services, housing options, SHINE counseling, or counseling services for elders with limited English proficiency."
-1

 Friends of the Elderly.
 The Friends of the Elderly of Mattapoisett, Inc. was organized in 1990 as the fundraising arm of Council on Aging.
 The organization is a means of providing additional monies to carry out various social programs and events for seniors in Mattapoisett.
 The Friends of the Elderly of Mattapoisett, Inc. currently has 173 members as well as a Board of Directors consisting of 15 members.
 The Friends of the Elderly also supply the Social and Wellness Center with coffee, tea, and other supplies and arrange and fund three parties each year for the seniors of Mattapoisett.
 These parties include a Holiday Party, a St. Patrick's Day Party and an Annual Summer Picnic.
 The Friends of the Elderly also hold several special interest groups that are open to all members including the Garden Group, Crafts Group, and Sunshine Committee.
-In 2009, the Friends also sponsored the COA motion picture licensing, purchased furniture for the Social and Wellness Center as well as offered many more gifts to benefit the elders of Mattapoisett.
+In 2010, the Friends also sponsored the COA motion picture licensing, purchased defribrillators (AED) for the COA vehicles, as well as offered many more gifts to benefit the elders of Mattapoisett.

 Coastline Elderly Services, Inc. Coastline Elderly Services continues to serve as an invaluable resource to the Mattapoisett COA.
-Over the course of 2009, Coastline has continued the process of the Mattapoisett COA application for assistance in purchasing a new COA van.
-We are scheduled to receive this van in April of 2010.
+In 2010, Coastline facilitated the grant application for a portion of the cost of a 2010 12-passenger van for the COA.
 In addition, Coastline continues to manage the Meals on Wheels program in Mattapoisett as well as the nutrition site at Village Court.
 Coastline also offers case managers to Mattapoisett seniors in need of more intensive and comprehensive outreach than can be provided through the COA.